fooplugins/Better-Media-Library-Fields/readme.txt

 == Frequently Asked Questions ==

 = How do I use this plugin? =
-Simply activate it and enjoy new columns in your media library
+Simply activate it and enjoy new columns in your media library.

 == Screenshots ==
 1. New columns in the media library